yoyomeng2/streamlit-deploy/README.md

 ### Deploying with GitHub Actions

 Now that we’ve validated our app locally, manually deployed to Snowflake, and tested, it’s time to automate deploying the Streamlit app to Snowflake with Actions.
-As we saw earlier, the Snowflake CLI makes this simple with snow streamlit deploy.
+As we saw earlier, the Snowflake CLI makes this simple with `snow streamlit deploy`.
 Our Actions file will mimic the process we followed.

 The file `.github/workflows/main.yml` checks out the code, installs dependencies, runs tests, configures a TOML file with a secret for Snowflake CLI authentication, and then deploys.